Dillon-Plummer/production-capacity-predictive-models/README.md

 2. **Prepare your data**

    Gather your historical production spreadsheets (`.xlsx`, `.xls` or `.csv`) and optional downtime logs.
-The file readers normalise column names and support both Excel and CSV formats.
+The file readers normalize column names and support both Excel and CSV formats.

 ## Training the models